Last modified October 7, 2025

 - Create new dashboard: In Grafana, click

-- Configure queries: Use PromQL for metrics or LogQL for logs
+- Configure queries: Use PromQL for metrics, LogQL for logs, or TraceQL for traces

 - Save dashboard: Name and organize your dashboard